Subscribe to Newsletter

 You can design templates that talk about sales which you can advertise on your website through pop-up content.
 Add a section in the pop-up where the visitors can type in their emails and sign-up accordingly.
 Make sure to create something really appealing.

 Music makes the world unite.
 You can include Irish music in the short videos or tutorials that you want to post on your site or YouTube account.
 A specific group of existing customers/ new visitors may find them engaging.

 Photos are a great way to share stories.
 By taking holiday-themed images, place them together in a blog to represent the outlook that comes with your brand.

 Let the theme be St. Patrick’s holiday; you can show how to prepare corned beef and cabbage or prepare a homemade shamrock hat, etc.

-Let the weekend e-mail newsletter be holiday themed- include artistic and engaging articles in it.
+Let the weekend e-mail newsletter be holiday-themed- include artistic and engaging articles in it.

 During holidays it’s important to focus on brand awareness, not sales.
 To make sales on St. Patrick’s Day is like tailoring the information to reflect holiday or attention.
 Be intelligent enough to pitch in your services along with the offers that you make to your audience.

 A marketing campaign can sometimes go overboard on planning.
-Preparing ourselves for any situation and to work accordingly is good.
+Preparing ourselves for any situation and working accordingly is good.
 However, planning too many things and taking too much time with little or no action does not make sense- 80% of the things might be in your mind while 20% may be the actual action taken.

 Holiday seasons are great for marketers as people would already be very excited about them, and the one thing that they need to do would be to pitch in their business in an appropriate and intelligent way.
-Things may not seem very viable for B2B marketers at times, but they are exploring opportunities that come along the way during such holidays like the St. Patrick’s Day nowadays.
+Things may not seem very viable for B2B marketers at times, but they are exploring opportunities that come along the way during such holidays as St. Patrick’s Day nowadays.

 Do you have anything to share about St. Patrick’s Day?
 Let us know in the comments below.